KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_853961397059059722_858414283258855464_transcript-harpastum-cancel.html)

 **Finding:**
 Aiming with the Harpastum Ball gadget allow character to quickly cancel their animation in combat.
 This cancel is slightly faster than jump/dash cancels.
-However, the cancel cannot be performed when your character is put into a state where elemental Skill is not usable, such as while performing a Charged Attack.
+However, the cancel cannot be performed when your character is put into a state where Elemental Skill is not usable, such as while performing a Charged Attack.

 **Evidence:**
 Harpastum cancel demo: [Video](https://imgur.com/g4VzQqE)